UnpretentiousGeek/Projects/README.md

 # Projects
-### Repo for storing my projects that i may add to my portfolio.
+### Repo for storing my simple projects that I do to understand things better.